turbot/guardrails-samples/policy_packs/README.md

 ### Naming

 Policy pack names should:
+- Contain the resource in plural format
+  - Do not include the provider or service since the folders above already contain them
 - Begin with `deny`, `detect`, or `enforce`, depending on the control objective
 - Be designed to be readable as short sentences
 - Be in snake case